cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

 ---
 layout: post
-title: When Answers are Cheap, Questions are Gold
+title: Answers Are Cheap, Questions Are Gold.
-subtitle: Learning to ask is the new competitive edge
+subtitle: In a world full of answers, be the one who asks better
 tags: ai
 description: |
+  In a world where knowledge is abundant, the ability to ask insightful questions is becoming increasingly valuable.
+I believe that mastering the art of questioning can unlock new opportunities and get the most of the current AI landscape.
+This post dives into techniques, patterns, and anti-patterns I've learned over time from top questioners.
+It covers real-world examples and best practices targeting both humans and AI alike.
 keywords:
   - job interviews
   - job applications